rolling-scopes-school/tasks/react/modules/tasks/class-components.md

 ### ❓ How to simulate a failed request?

-Use MockResponse or set an invalid endpoint to trigger a 4xx/5xx response.
+Use [ModResponse](https://chromewebstore.google.com/detail/modresponse-mock-and-repl/bbjcdpjihbfmkgikdkplcalfebgcjjpm?pli=1) or set an invalid endpoint to trigger a 4xx/5xx response.

 ### ❓ How to see the loader during a request?